txp666/TuyaOpen/apps/tuya_cloud/README.md

 1. Create a product and obtain the product PID:

 Refer to the documentation [https://developer.tuya.com/en/docs/iot-device-dev/application-creation?id=Kbxw7ket3aujc](https://developer.tuya.com/cn/docs/iot-device-dev/application-creation?id=Kbxw7ket3aujc) to create a product on [https://iot.tuya.com](https://iot.tuya.com) and obtain the PID of the created product.
-Replace the `TUYA_PRODUCT_KEY` macro in the [apps/tuya_cloud/switch_demo/src/tuya_config.h](./src/tuya_config.h) file with the PID.
+Replace the `TUYA_PRODUCT_ID` macro in the [apps/tuya_cloud/switch_demo/src/tuya_config.h](./src/tuya_config.h) file with the PID.

 2. Confirm the TuyaOpen authorization code: